 Advanced tactic: Use one of the top SEO tools to research keyword alternatives and search volume.
-At Stream Creative, our favorites are Moz and SEMrush, both offer free trials.
+At Stream Creative, our favorites are Moz and Ahrefs.
 Moz’s Keyword Explorer is a great place to start.
 You’ll get keyword suggestions and monthly search volume.
 Select a mix of the most searched terms to use within your copy.
 Remember to do so in a natural voice — this will make content consumable and shareable, while keeping Google happy at the same time.

 3. Provide insanely useful content.

 Content means more than just your blog.
 Content covers video, articles, webinars, live chat, lists, how-to guides, and much more.
 Content should be provided on your site and across the web on channels where your prospects hang out.
 Use different content types to answer your client questions and understand their obstacles and provide solutions.

 According to Ann Handley, “...be sure you know the purpose or mission or objective of every piece of content that you write.
 What are you trying to achieve?
 What information, exactly, are you trying to communicate?
 And why should your audience care?”
 Provide answers.
 Be helpful.
 Solve their problems.
 Make your content relevant and rich.
 And when possible provide narrowed, niched content.
 Ensure your content has sharing value and gives your highest quality visitors what they’re asking for.